SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs-Entra.md

 Once you support the single sign-on logic, you can rely on a set of utility methods to retrieve the current user's information.
 These methods retrieve the current authenticated user, their token, and provide the sign out logic, if there's need.

-Here follows the internal logic that you should rely on to manage the access token and the current user's identity retrieval through the `GetAuthenticatedUser` and `GetUserToken` methods.
+Here follows the internal logic that you should rely on to manage the access token and the current user's identity retrieval through the `GetAuthenticatedUser`, `GetUserToken`, and `GetSignInResource` methods.

 ```CSharp
 private async Task<(string displayName, string upn)> GetAuthenticatedUser(string magicCode, ITurnContext<IInvokeActivity> turnContext, CancellationToken cancellationToken)